-A. ILCI
+B. ILCI

 The Indian Languages Corpora Initiative (ILCI), a massive effort started by the Indian government, aims to compile parallel annotated corpora in each of the 17 languages listed in the Indian Constitution.
 ILCI project aims to provide a common language platform by developing parallel annotated corpora in the tourism and health sectors in 11 Indian languages, with Hindi serving as the source language.
-The project's primary goal is to create an annotated parallel corpus from source Hindi to Indian languages with English [26].
+The project's primary goal is to create an annotated parallel corpus from source Hindi to Indian languages with English [30].

-B. C-DAC
+C. C-DAC

 C-DAC is a research and development organization that operates under the MeitY of the Government of India.
 Its mission is to develop tools for multilingual translation and methods to bridge the gap between Indian languages due to the country's multilingual nature.
 C-DAC provides users with access to these resources for their research projects.
-Additionally, it offers dictionaries and corpora for Indian languages, among other resources [49].
+Additionally, it offers dictionaries and corpora for Indian languages, among other resources [57].
+D. TDIL

-C. TDIL

 The Government of India's Meity initiated the Technology Development for Indian Languages (TDIL) Program.
 The primary objective is to facilitate the creation and accessibility of multilingual knowledge resources.
 The program also strives to develop tools and techniques for information processing, fostering human-machine interaction devoid of language barriers.
 An additional goal involves the integration of these advancements to craft innovative user products and services.
-The program also actively participates in national and international standardization bodies such as UNICODE, ISO, the World Wide Web Consortium (W3C), and BIS (Bureau of Indian Standards) to promote language technology standardization and ensure appropriate description of Indian languages in current and future standards [4].
+The program also actively participates in national and international standardization organizations such as UNICODE, ISO, the W3C, and BIS to promote language technology standardization and ensure appropriate description of Indian languages in current and future standards [4].

-Though research in MT for Indian languages has grown tremendously since past one decade, still some facts are there which is still unexplored, such as Code-mixed IL processing, Opinion mining, sarcasm translation, idioms extraction for Indian languages.
+Though research in MT for Indian languages has grown tremendously during the past decade, certain areas are yet to be explored such as Code-mixed IL processing, Opinion mining, sarcasm translation, idioms extraction for Indian languages.